+UQSQ and USQ are not supported.

 Update

 Periodically or based on certain events within the LWM2M Client, the LWM2M Client updates its registration information with a LWM2M Server by sending an “Update” logical operation to the LWM2M Server.
 This ”Update” logical operation MUST contain only changed parameters to update the LWM2M Client status compared to the last registration parameters sent to the LWM2M Server.